pancudaniel7/jenkins-distributed-architecture/README.md

 ![architecture_diagram](docs/images/architecture.jpg)

-## Setting Up the Infrastructure
+## Setting Up the Deployment

-Follow the steps in [Infrastructure](./infrastructure/README.md) to set up the infrastructure using Terraform.
+Follow the steps in [Deployment](./deployment/README.md) to set up the deployment using Terraform.

 ## Provisioning with Ansible

-After setting up the infrastructure, provision the servers using the steps described in [Provisioning](./provisioning/README.md).
+After setting up the deployment, provision the servers using the steps described in [Provisioning](./provisioning/README.md).

 ## Registering Jenkins Agents
 To scale Jenkins operations, agents can be dynamically registered from each EC2 node.
-This process allows for a more flexible and scalable CI/CD infrastructure, enabling Jenkins to distribute tasks across multiple environments efficiently.
+This process allows for a more flexible and scalable CI/CD deployment, enabling Jenkins to distribute tasks across multiple environments efficiently.

 #### Quick Steps: <br>